arneldy/arneldy.github.io/projects/histopath_logger.md

 It's a script I wrote during residency when the laboratory needed a way to quickly log a number of old reports written in Word doc and docx format.

-Just a command line executable.
+Just a simple executable.
 Nothing fancy.

 The github site can be found [here](https://github.com/arneldy/histopath_logger).